 Cheers to a new beginning…

 Undoubtedly, the days, weeks and months ahead—both before and after the New Year—will be filled with incredible highs and stressful lows, for all of us.
 But in any case, we can train our minds to make the best of the present moment as it unfolds.
 Letting go of the fantasies covered above is one of the simplest and most powerful starting points for doing this.
 And if you’re struggling with any of this, know that you are not alone.
 Many of us are right there with you, working hard to feel better, think more clearly, and keep our lives and relationships on track.
-This is precisely why Angel and I wrote our book and built our course.
-Both of these invaluable resources are filled with precise, concise tips on how to do just that.
-And believe it or not, Angel and I review a lot of our own material on a regular basis too, just to center our minds on these proven principles.
+This is precisely why Angel and I work with our coaching clients every day, and it’s why we wrote our books and built our happiness course.
+We all need support, guidance, and healthy reminders sometimes.
+And believe it or not, Angel and I review a lot of our own material on a regular basis too, just to center our minds on the proven principles we preach and teach.

 Because it’s never too late to let go and step forward in the right direction.